rsandrade/Litecoin-br/Xadrez.md

 You will need to prune the ```bitcoind``` including a new line with argument ```prune=2000M``` at BITCOIN_EXTRA_ARGS in ```docker-compose.btc-ltc.yml``` file.
 Do not prune ```litecoind```.

-You can found a lot of additional information about BTCpay Server at [The Merchants Guide to accepting Bitcoin directly with no intermediates through BTCPay](https://www.reddit.com/r/Bitcoin/comments/81h1oy/the_merchants_guide_to_accepting_bitcoin_directly/).
+You can read a lot of additional information about BTCpay Server at [The Merchants Guide to accepting Bitcoin directly with no intermediates through BTCPay](https://www.reddit.com/r/Bitcoin/comments/81h1oy/the_merchants_guide_to_accepting_bitcoin_directly/).

+Follow [@BtcpayServer](https://www.twitter.com/tcpayServer)  the BTCPay Server Twitter acoount too.

 ### ["Wordpress-Woocommerce-BTCpay" plugin](https://github.com/btcpayserver/woocommerce-plugin)